Tips & Troubleshooting

 If your tube isn't rising, check to see if the foam float deteriorated?
 That can happen sometimes.
-You'll need to replace it.
-Don't worry; it's easy to do.
-Order the parts here.
+You'll need to replace the foam.

 Is there debris of any kind in the tube?
 Mold, dirt and other funk can impede the smooth operation of the rain gauge.
 Use a SOFT bottle brush to clean the inside of the tube.
 Do not use WD-40 or other lubricants inside the rain gauge!

 Occasionally rinse out the measurement tube and copper or resin flute.
 You can clean the blue tube and the inside of the flute with warm, soapy water.
 Rinse thoroughly before putting it back outside.